winnpixie/guardian-aottg/CONFIG.md

 - DeadlyHooks - Spice up gameplay by making hooks more 'realistic' by KILLING players instead of grappling to them.
 - FatalCollisions - Adds death by impact for those who can't control their ODMG.
 - FatalSpeedDelta - The minimum speed a player must lose in one physics update to die by impact.
+- CollisionDeathMessage - The text displayed in the kill feed when a player dies by impact.
 - HideNames - Turns off player nametags for everyone in the room with a compatible mod.
 - ClearStatsOnReset - Wipes scoreboard statistics on every match restart.

 ## Assets
+- LimitSkinSizes - Toggles enforcing arbitrary skin file size limits.
 - ThunderSpearSkin - ThunderSpear left/right skin url.
 - LeftRopeSkin - Left ODMG rope/wire skin url.
 - LeftRopeTileScale - Left ODMG rope/wire skin tile scale.